healthcr/quarantine_ui/README.md

 * Written in English to obtain global collaboration

 ## Why
 * Developed countries are launching applications specific for their situation.
-If local governments don't have their own platform, their citizens will use other countries and react in ways no appropriate to their current situation and further overload their health systems. *US CDC is lunching their APP on March 30*
+If local governments don't have their own platform, their citizens will use other countries and react in ways not appropriate to their current situation and further overloading their health systems. *US CDC is lunching their APP on March 30*

 * When Covid-19 infects large amounts of the population it becomes impossible to personally monitor and route citizens.
 A technology layer as the first point of contact helps score, route and monitor patients.
 Leaving the human task force to handle significant high scoring situations personally.